 Your Company has implemented the requirement as per MLC 2006 and has receivedcertification from the flag administration for its vessels.

-Pursuant to the provisions of Sexual Harassment of women at work place (ProsecutionProhibition and Redressal) Act 2013 and rules made there under your Company has adopteda policy which has come into force with effect from 13th February 2015.
+Pursuant to the provisions of Sexual Harassment of Women at Work place (PreventionProhibition and Redressal) Act 2013 and rules made there under your Company has adopteda policy which has come into force with effect from 13th February 2015.

-No complaints of Sexual Harassment of women at work place has been received during thefinancial year under report.
+No complaints of Sexual Harassment of women at work place has been reported or receivedduring the year under review.

-31. STATEMENT CONCERNINg DEVELOPMENT AND IMPLEMENTATION OF RISK MANAgEMENT POLICY OFTHE COMPANY
+29. STATEMENT CONCERNING DEVELOPMENT AND IMPLEMENTATION OF RISK MANAGEMENT POLICY OFTHE COMPANY

 The objectives and scope of the Risk Management Committee broadly comprises of:

 Oversight of risk management performed by the executive management;

 Reviewing the Risk Management Policy and Framework in line with Local legalrequirements and SEBI guidelines